bitcoinNottingham/Bitcoin-Meetup-Template/readme.md

 Date, time and venue plus any special features

 # Continuing the Discussions
-Stay connected and join the Meetup Telegram Group by scanning the QR code or find the link to our Telegram channel t.me/Bitcoin_Nottingham on the website https://www.bitcoinnottingham.org
+Stay connected and join the Bitcoin {REGION-NAME} Meetup Telegram Group by scanning the QR code on the printouts or find the link to our Telegram channel https://t.me/bitcoin_nottingham on the website https://www.bitcoinnottingham.org